Pale lager: Oktoberfestbier/Märzen

 Oktoberfest is a German festival dating from 1810, and Oktoberfestbiers are the beers that have been served at the festival since 1818, and are supplied by six breweries: Spaten, Löwenbräu, Augustiner-Bräu, Hofbräu-München, Paulaner and Hacker-Pschorr.
-Traditionally Oktoberfestbiers were the lagers of around 5.5 to 6 abv called Märzen, brewed in March and allowed to ferment slowly during the summer months.
+Traditionally Oktoberfestbiers were lagers of around 5.5 to 6 abv called Märzen, brewed in March and allowed to ferment slowly during the summer months.
 Originally these would have been dark lagers, but from 1872 a strong March brewed version of an amber-red Vienna lager made by Josef Sedlmayr became the favorite Oktoberfestbier.
-The color of Märzen and so Oktoberfestbier has become even lighter since the late 20th century, with all Oktoberfest beers brewed in Munich since 1990 being golden in color; though some Munich brewers still produce darker versions, mostly for export to the United States.
+Despite its origins, the color of Märzen - and thus Oktoberfestbier - has become ever lighter since the late 20th century, with many Oktoberfest beers brewed in Munich since 1990 being golden in color; though some Munich brewers still produce darker versions, mostly for export to the United States.

-Oktoberfestbier is a registered trademark of the big six Munich breweries, who call themselves the Club of Munich Brewers.
-Oktoberfestbier is also known as Munich beer, and—along with Bavarian beer—Munich beer is protected by the European Union as a Protected Geographical Indication (PGI).
+Oktoberfestbier is a registered trademark of the big six Munich breweries, which call themselves the Club of Munich Brewers.
+Along with other Munich beer, it is protected by the European Union as a Protected Geographical Indication (PGI).